brunny-eth/personal-website-project/blog.md

 <h2>blog</h2>

 <div class="page-intro">
-  <p>This is a collection of some of my writing, both personal and professional, on topics like technology, entrepreneurship, Ethereum, and even topics like aliens and the Fermi Paradox.</p>
+  <p>This is a collection of some of my personal and professional writing.
+Some of the topics I've written about: technology, entrepreneurship, Ethereum, and the Fermi Paradox.</p>
 </div>

 <h2>my latest post</h2>